branchwelder/SoftSysEsotericEmus/README.md

 These tests were run using an Arduino Uno r3.
 If you are using a different Arduino, you may need to change ATMEGA328P in the second and fourth commands to match the chip on your model.

+### Standalone Usage

+The emufib library can also be used on normal machine architecture by using the `threads.c` and `utils.h` from the `emufib/purec` directory.
+Copy the files to your project directory (again including `emu.c` in your C file).
+This will give you the standard PThread functionality.
+You can also run the `threads` executable in the `purec` directory to test the threading capabilities.

 ## License